 Neighbor Newspapers - Tom Spigolon, Christine Fonville, Bill Baldowski

 Around the Rings - Ed Hula is available for interviews regarding the status of the Tokyo Olympics.
-As of 3-20, the Games had not yet been postponed or cancelled.
+As of now, the Games have been postponed until 2021 .

 The paper is allowing free access to its e-edition (usually behind a paywall).

 The weekly Friday "Go Guide" is now being called the "Do Guide."

 The paper is looking for positive stories for their Inspire Atlanta feature.